 Little Nightmares 2 has arrived in the hopes of providing more of the gripping horror the series has become known for.
-Are you successful in being as attractive as the original, or do you find yourself struggling to make the same impact?
+Are you successful in being as attractive as the original, or do you struggle to make the same impact?
 Read on for our Little Nightmares 2 review.

 Little Nightmares 2 Gameplay

 For the most part, the gameplay hasn’t changed since Little Nightmares, but there are a couple of exceptions.
-Six is now an AI companion who offers you a useful boost in otherwise inaccessible areas, and offers subtle puzzle suggestions at times.
-The most significant change with Little Nightmares 2 is that you can fight some of the lesser enemies.
+Six is now an AI companion who offers you a useful boost in otherwise inaccessible areas and offers subtle puzzle suggestions.
+The most significant change with Little Nightmares 2 is that you can fight some lesser enemies.

-Mono, anyone who has played Little Nightmares, should be quite familiar with the other main character Six.
-The inclusion of Six raises the question of whether this game is a sequel or a prequel.
+Mono, anyone who has played Little Nightmares should be quite familiar with the other main character, Six.
+The inclusion of Six raises whether this game is a sequel or a prequel.
 And while we haven’t been told the answer, many players agree on what it is.